Guidance for retiring Microsoft Search in Bing for your organization

 Microsoft Search in Bing is being retired in all regions worldwide on March 31, 2025.
 It's being retired on all devices, including mobile.

-Where can users search for work answers?
+Where can users search for work and school answers?

 Edge address bar